Updated: Jan 5, 2022

-Until the #GreatSchoolLibraries campaign comes up with a national framework it is down to us.
 I do think that your own interests are important so look at what you are currently doing and what your interests are.
 Many of us are avid readers and promoting Reading for Pleasure is an easy link.
-Begin to work more closely with the English department, run those book clubs and provide a space where your students feel comfortable in talking to you about their reading.
+Begin to work more closely with the English department, run those book clubs and provide a space where your students feel comfortable talking to you about their reading.

-However, whilst you are doing this work towards understanding your role in inquiry based learning.
+However, whilst you are doing this work towards understanding your role in inquiry-based learning.
 Take a look at FOSIL (Framework of Skills for Inquiry Learning) and join The Fosil Group website.
 Look at their discussions forum and join in.
-Join the School Library Association and look at their resources for teaching research skills.
-Join CILIP and look at the School Library Group.

 Many school librarians do not get any CPD from school but this does not mean that you can't do anything.
 We need to make sure we know what is going on in other schools and are able to share best practice.
 One idea is to find the most useful conference you would like to attend and then every year submit a request to attend even if you know the answer will be no. The reason for doing this is that it highlights your need for CPD and how important you feel that it is.
-During your appraisal you have to opportunity to talk about why you need this kind of training.
-I would suggest looking at the JCS Digital Literacy Conference as it is all about how to integrate online research through your school library.
+During your appraisal, you will have to opportunity to talk about why you need this kind of training.

 Whilst you know that you may never get to a conference being proactive in learning for yourself is essential.
 Twitter is a huge resource and there are many expert librarians out there willing to share their knowledge and experience with you.
-It is also important to look at #Edutwitter .
-Don't just tie yourself to school librarian chats look out for what teachers are talking about too.
-There are many teacher conferences too ResearchEd is a inexpensive teachers conference that is really good for school librarians.
+It is also important to look at #Edutwitter.
+Don't just tie yourself to school librarian chats lookout for what teachers are talking about too.
+There are many teacher conferences too ResearchEd is an inexpensive teachers conference that is really good for school librarians.
 It runs on a Saturday so no need to ask for time off school and it will give you the opportunity to demonstrate your link to education and the curriculum.